vuepress/core/docs/reference/plugin/google-analytics.md

 - Details:

-  Set to true to enable sending events to DebugView in development.
-[More information on DebugView](https://support.google.com/analytics/answer/7201382)
+  Set to `true` to enable sending events to DebugView.
+[See more information on DebugView](https://support.google.com/analytics/answer/7201382).

 - Example: